Big Read: Coronavirus vs the incredible human immune system

 Vaccines and anti-virals

-If we visualised the millions of components of our immune system as an army, we might see a division overseen by generals, with a tier of colonels below them.
+If we visualise the millions of components of our immune system as an army, we might see a division overseen by generals, with a tier of colonels below them.

-Using this analogy, Le Gros said that figuring out how to create these virus-fighting senior commanders was much harder than it was to simply boost the number of soldiers below them and march them into battle.
+Using this analogy, figuring out how to create these virus-fighting senior commanders is much harder than simply expanding the number of soldiers below them and then marching them into battle.

 "That's what we call broad-spectrum stimulation of the immune system, or non-specific immune stimulation."

-That was just the effect that scientists hoped to find by repurposing the century-old BCG (Bacillus Calmette-Guérin) vaccine – typically used as a kind of blanket protection for children against severe forms of tuberculosis – and throwing it against the virus.
+It's just that effect which scientists hope to create by repurposing the century-old BCG (Bacillus Calmette-Guérin) vaccine, typically used as a kind of blanket protection for children against severe forms of tuberculosis.

-Other scientists were trying to rapidly engineer vaccines that induced more specific responses – and promising clues have been popping up around the world.
+Other scientists have been racing to engineer vaccines that induce more specific responses – and promising clues have been popping up around the world.

 From one of Australia's first Covid-19 patients – an otherwise healthy woman who turned up at hospital with mild to moderate symptoms – scientists drew blood samples at different points of the infection that shone a light on how her immune system responded and fought the virus.

-Three days after she was admitted, the researchers observed large populations of several specific immune cells – which were often a tell-tale sign of recovery from a flu infection – and correctly predicted her recovery.
+Three days after she was admitted, the researchers observed large populations of several specific immune cells – often a tell-tale sign of recovery from a flu infection – and correctly predicted her recovery.

-Hidden inside that specific response, they hoped, was the secret to a vaccine for Covid-19.
+Hidden inside that specific response, they hope, is the secret to a vaccine for Covid-19.

 Scientists at California's Scripps Research Institute may have also found some exciting new leads by using an antibody – remarkably, extracted from a survivor of the Sars epidemic 20 years before – to pin-point an Achilles' heel potentially shared with the new coronavirus.